Money Truths: Track Intelligently

 Paying attention to your actual spending over a long period of time also helps you keep your expenses in check as your income grows.
 Lifestyle creep is real and can prevent you from achieving long term goals like buying a home or retiring early.
 Saving more by spending the same amount as your income grows buys you life choices.
 And, believe me, life choices are way better than a new pair of boots!

-Tracking Intellingently is also about focusing on the expense categories that make a difference.
+Tracking Intelligently is also about focusing on the expense categories that make a difference.
 Don’t sweat that afternoon coffee… but do make sure that your housing costs are less than 25% of your gross income so you can make sure to have enough money for all of your essentials like food, transportation and any debt payments.

 What tools do you use to track spending?
 Mint?
 You Need A Budget?
 Your own personal spreadsheet?
 Let us know what works for you in the comments!